Bounds on Lorentz invariance violation from muon fluctuations at the Pierre Auger Observatory: Results and Discussion

 In Fig.~\ref{fig:RelativeFluctuationVsEnergy}, the colour code represents the relative fluctuations corresponding to the maxima with respect to $f$, derived from the parametrisations considering $\eta$ values in the range [$-10^{-1}$, $-10^{-16}$].
 By selecting only the mixed relative fluctuations below the experimental data points, the $\chi^2$ is computed as a function of $\eta$.
 This approach yields a continuous confidence level for excluding specific LIV models, allowing the determination of the strictest lower bound on $\eta$.

 The mixed relative fluctuations have been estimated for three different confidence levels (CLs) by considering all available experimental data.
 The exclusion limits for $\eta$, quantified as $\log_{10}(-\eta)$, represent the smallest level of violation that can be ruled out at each corresponding confidence level.
 The exclusion limits at the 99.9\%, 95.5\% and 90.5\% CLs are summarized in Table~\ref{tab:limit_label}.
-These bounds were obtained as the mean values derived from two distinct hadronic interaction models, EPOS-LHC and QGSJetII-04.
+These bounds were determined independently using two distinct hadronic interaction models, EPOS-LHC and QGSJetII-04.
+The quoted central value is the mean of the two results, while the spread between them is taken as an estimate of the systematic uncertainty associated with the hadronic interaction modeling.

 It can be observed that, if the discrepancy in the energy reconstruction between the LIV scenario and the standard one were explicitly accounted for, a shift in the experimental data towards higher reconstructed energies would occur.
 This is because, in the LIV scenario, a smaller fraction of the primary energy is transferred to the electromagnetic component of the shower, which is used to reconstruct the energy.
 However, this bias in the energy estimation between the two scenarios remains below 5\% for all the considered $\eta$ parameter values.
 As a result, incorporating this effect into the analysis would change the reconstructed energy values leading to a more stringent constraint on the $\eta$ parameter.